Preparing to Trade Live

 Establishing Realistic Short-Term Goals.
 To expect to make instant money as a novice trader is unrealistic.
 Give yourself some time to learn

 your way around the trading world and test your skills.
-If you are patient, diligent and determined enough (and you stick to the proven rules),
+If you are patient, diligent and determined enough (and you stick to the rules),

 the market will eventually reward you.
 However, just like most successful people in any field, you have to pay your dues.

-Your initial goal should be to establish a solid trading foundation through constant reinforcement of the proven trading rules.
+Your initial goal should be to establish a solid trading foundation through constant reinforcement of the trading rules.
 It will be the

 time to test your discipline, diligence and determination to succeed.
 The learning process in this field is not easy to cope with.